Dafentray History, Family Crest & Coats of Arms

 Early History of the Dafentray family

-Another 231 words (16 lines of text) covering the years 1140, 1296, 1400, 1349 and 1373 are included under the topic Early Dafentray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dafentray research.
+Another 116 words (8 lines of text) covering the years 1140, 1296, 1400, 1349 and 1373 are included under the topic Early Dafentray History in all our PDF Extended History products and printed products wherever possible.

 Dafentray Spelling Variations